Josef Lense

 Josef Lense (28 October 1890 in Vienna - 28 December 1985 in Munich) was an Austrian physicist.

-In 1914 Lense obtained his doctorate under Samuel Oppenheim.
-From 1927-28 he was Professor ordinarius and from 1928-1946 Professor extraordinarius for applied mathematics at the Technical University of Munich.
-From 1946 until 1961 he was director of the mathematical institute of the same university.
+In 1914, Lense obtained his doctorate under Samuel Oppenheim.
+From 1927-28, he was Professor ordinarius and from 1928-1946 Professor extraordinarius for applied mathematics at the Technical University of Munich.
+From 1946 until 1961, he was director of the mathematical institute of the same university.

-Lense, together with Hans Thirring, is known as one of the two discoverers of the Lense-Thirring effect.
+Lense, together with Hans Thirring, is known as one of the two discoverers of the Lense-Thirring effect, which is a prediction arising from general relativity that the rotation of a large mass (for example a planet), should influence the rotation of an orbiting satellite.